 Additions are accumulated through employer and retiree contributions, and returns are provided by invested assets.
-Total additions for 2013 were \$54.9 million compared to \$50.0 million in 2012, an increase of \$4.9 million or 9.8%.
-Employer and retiree contributions were \$40.1 million for 2013, representing a decrease of \$1.2 million or 2.9%.
-Advance funding contributions of \$20.0 million were made by the District in 2013.
-Through December 31, 2013, a total of \$92.4 million has been contributed to the Trust.
-The 2013 net investment income of \$14.8 million was due to the net appreciation in fair value of investments of \$13.1 million and dividends earned on mutual fund investments of \$1.7 million.
+Total additions for 2014 were \$46.0 million compared to \$54.9 million in 2013, a decrease of \$8.9 million or 16.1%.
+Employer and retiree contributions were \$40.4 million for 2014, representing an increase of \$0.4 million or 1.1%.
+Advance funding contributions of \$20.0 million were made by the District in 2014.
+Through December 31, 2014, a total of \$112.4 million has been contributed to the Trust.
+The 2014 net investment income of \$5.5 million was due to the net appreciation in fair value of investments of \$2.2 million and dividends earned on mutual fund investments of \$3.3 million.
 Net investment income is a combination of interest and dividend income, and gains and losses on investments held at year-end.
-The strong investment return for 2013 reflected a 30.3% return on equity investments reflecting a continued "risk-on" market environment with the sustained ultra-accommodative monetary policy of the U.S. Federal Reserve along with strengthening corporate balance sheets.
+Overall the 4.9% investment return for 2014 reflected a 5.4% return on equity investments, while fixed income investments posted a 4.8% return.
+The positive return on equities was due to a strong domestic equity market as the S&P 500 posted a double digit return for the year.
+The international equity market hindered the overall equity composite return mainly due to the strengthening of the U.S. dollar.
+Fixed income investments were positive in 2014 as the U.S. Treasury market delivered its strongest return since 2011.